 There is no one correct answer to this question.
 The answer is subtle and requires interpretation.
 A good answer would mention Elizabeth’s great imagination, quick wit, and greater capacity to see the humor and irony in life.
 A good answer would mention that Elizabeth, more than Jane, had fought and argued her way to loving her future husband, with so many chances for the whole thing to have been spoiled, while Jane’s way to love was more serene, marred only by the period of separation.
 Jane had to do less thinking about it than Elizabeth.

 36. Which character in this story grew the most?

 37. Compare Wickham and Bingley.
-They are alike in some ways and they are different in some ways.
+They are alike in some ways, and they are different in others.